Skanthasishanth/Cryptography---Exp-8-Implement-the-AES-Encryption-and-Decryption/README.md

-# Cryptography---Exp-8-Implement-the-AES-Encryption-and-Decryption
+# Exp-8 Implement the AES Encryption and Decryption

 ## AIM :

 To use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption.

-## ALGORITHM :
+## DESIGN STEPS :

 ### Step 1: